Internal Linking Best Practices for SEO

 The Internet has spurred countless new ways for scammers to take advantage of the innocent.
 One of them, the Google business listings scam, is specifically intended to defraud legitimate businesses.
 In this trick, scammers impersonate a Google representative by contacting businesses and requesting payment to set up or renew their listings.
 If you want to keep your business safe, keep reading to learn how to protect yourself from a Google listings scam.

 When you receive a call, the person on the other end will likely say they’re from a “Google-authorized company” certified to claim business listings on Google’s behalf.
 Don’t take the bait!
 In 2021, Google stopped almost 8 million attempts of scammers trying to claim profiles that didn’t belong to them.
 Typically, they’ll target new business owners whose profiles haven’t been set up yet or induce panic by telling owners of existing profiles that their listings have been flagged for removal or renewal.

-This is where the deceit arises: Google listings are entirely free and can be managed by any business owner at no cost.
-You may choose to hire a digital marketing agency to optimize your business listings for better search results.
-But, it’s not required to pay Google or any other entity to claim your business’ listings.
+The easiest way to spot a scam is by remembering that Google My Business is a free tool.
+While you may choose to hire a digital marketing agency to optimize your business listings, you’re not required to pay Google or any other entity to claim your business listings.

-Now that you know what to look out for in the future, we encourage you to share this information with other business owners.
+Now that you know what to look for in the future, we encourage you to share this information with other business owners.
 These illegitimate companies often ask for hundreds of dollars, which is a blow to any organization.
-Remember: Google business listings are free and they do not expire.
-For more information on the Google business listings scam or to learn about optimizing your listings for better search results, contact the Front Porch Solutions team.
+Remember: Google business listings are free, and they do not expire.
+Reach out to our team of experts today for more information on how to optimize your listings for better search results and protect your business while expanding your digital marketing efforts.